samueltenka/FuncRegex/README.md

 > please enter an expression

+And to calculate:

-> print 1*(2+3)*4
+> print 1*(2+3)*4 + a

-> answer: 20
+> answer: 27

 _It works!_

 The compact language-specification language allows modular language-specifications, and easy modification.
-We added a list feature to the language by modifying the language-spec, and by writing some functions for the parser to call.
+To add a list feature to the calculator language, all we had to do was add a few lines to the language-spec, and write some functions for the parser to call.
+The linking of functions to syntax was automatic.
 (Repository contains modified files.)

-* please enter an expression
+> please enter an expression

-* mylist = [3 1 4 1 5 9 2 6]
+> mylist = [3 1 4 1 5 9 2 6]

 > please enter an expression